Semi-homogeneous vector bundles on abelian varieties: moduli spaces and their tropicalization: Introduction

 Let $A$ be an abelian variety over an algebraically closed field $K$ of characteristic $0$.
 The engine that drives this whole article is the theory of (semi-)homogeneous vector bundles on $A$ that has been developed in \cite{Miyanishi} and \cite{Mukai} (also see \cite{Morimoto} and \cite{Matsushima} for a complex analytic predecessor of this notion).
 Write $T_x\colon A\rightarrow A$ for the translation by a closed point $x$ of $A$.
 A vector bundle $E$ on $A$ is said to be \emph{semi-homogeneous} if we have $T_x^\ast E\simeq L\otimes E$, for a suitable line bundle $L$ on $A$ (possibly depending on $x$) and \emph{homogeneous} if $L$ may be chosen to be trivial.
 By \cite[Theorem 5.8]{Mukai} a simple vector bundle $E$ on an abelian variety $A$ is semi-homogeneous if and only if there exists an isogeny $f\colon B\to A$ and a line bundle $L$ on $B$ such that $E\cong f_*(L)$.

 For a vector bundle $E$ on $A$, its slope $\delta(E)$ is the class $\det(E)/r(E)$ of its determinant divided by its rank in the Néron-Severi group $\NS(A)_\Q$ with coefficients in $\Q$.
-By \cite{Mukai}, given a class $H\in \NS(S)_\Q$, there exists a simple semi-homogeneous vector bundle $E$ on $H$ with $\delta(E)=H$, and any two such bundles coincide up to tensoring with a line bundle in $\Pic^0(A)$ (for details see Theorem \ref{thm:existence of simple semi-homogeneous bundles} below).
+By \cite{Mukai}, given a class $H\in \NS(A)_\Q$, there exists a simple semi-homogeneous vector bundle $E$ on $H$ with $\delta(E)=H$, and any two such bundles coincide up to tensoring with a line bundle in $\Pic^0(A)$ (for details see Theorem \ref{thm:existence of simple semi-homogeneous bundles} below).
 We denote by $n(H)$ the rank of any such simple semi-homogeneous vector bundle.
 Let $k\in \Z_{>0}$ and set $r=k\cdot n(H)$.
-We define the moduli functor $\calM_{H,k}(A)$ on the category $(Sch/K)$ of schemes over $\Spec K$ by defining, for a $K$-scheme $S\xrightarrow{\pi}K$,

-where $\mc E\sim \mc E'$ if there exists a line bundle $\mc L$ on $S$ with $\mc E\cong \mc E'\otimes \pi^*\mc L$.
-Note that being semi-homogeneous with given slope and rank is an open condition (see Proposition \ref{prop:openness of semi-homogenity}), so the condition on closed points makes sense.
+Denote by $M_{H,k}(A)$ the normalization of the locus of semi-homogeneous vector bundles $E$ of slope $H$ and rank $r=k\cdot n(H)$ in the moduli space semistable torsion free sheaves on $A$.
+We shall see in Theorem \ref{thm:description of moduli spaces} below that its image in the moduli space defines a connected component of the moduli space.